MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.4.0/upcoming-breaking-changes.md

 ### `New-AzHDInsightCluster`

 - Cmdlet breaking-change will happen to all parameter sets

   - The type of property 'DiskEncryption' of type 'Microsoft.Azure.Commands.HDInsight.Models.AzureHDInsightCluster' will change from 'Microsoft.Azure.Management.HDInsight.Models.DiskEncryptionProperties' to 'Azure.ResourceManager.HDInsight.Models.HDInsightDiskEncryptionProperties'.The type of property 'WorkerNodeDataDisksGroups' will change from 'List<Microsoft.Azure.Management.HDInsight.Models.DataDisksGroups>' to 'List<Azure.ResourceManager.HDInsight.Models.HDInsightClusterDataDiskGroup>'.
   - This change is expected to take effect from Az.HDInsight version: 7.0.0 and Az version: 11.0.0

 - Parameter breaking-change will happen to all parameter sets
   - `-ScriptActions`
     - The parameter : 'NodeType' is changing.
       The type of the parameter is changing from 'Microsoft.Azure.Management.HDInsight.Models.ClusterNodeType' to 'RuntimeScriptActionClusterNodeType'.
     - This change is expected to take effect from Az.HDInsight version: 7.0.0 and Az version: 11.0.0

 ### `New-AzHDInsightClusterConfig`

 - Cmdlet breaking-change will happen to all parameter sets
   - The output type 'Microsoft.Azure.Commands.HDInsight.Models.AzureHDInsightConfig' is changing
-  - The following properties in the output type are being deprecated : `Dictionary<ClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions`
+  - The following properties in the output type are being deprecated : 'Dictionary<ClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions'
-  - The following properties are being added to the output type : `Dictionary<RuntimeScriptActionClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions`
+  - The following properties are being added to the output type : 'Dictionary<RuntimeScriptActionClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions'
   - This change is expected to take effect from Az.HDInsight version: 7.0.0 and Az version: 11.0.0

 ### `Remove-AzHDInsightClusterAutoscaleConfiguration`